aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PPSX within C++ Applications" h2="Convert PDF to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PDF to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PDF to PPSX?</h2>

+If you are a C++ developer looking to add a PDF to PPSX conversion feature to your applications, then you have come to the right place.
+PDF to PPSX conversion is a great way to make your documents more accessible and easier to share.
+By converting PDFs to PPSX, you can make sure that your documents are compatible with a wide range of devices and software.

+<h2>How Aspose.Total Helps for PDF to PPSX Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with PDF to PPSX conversion.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PDF to PPTX and convert PPTX to PPSX respectively.
+Both APIs are easy to use and can be integrated into your C++ applications with just a few lines of code.
+Moreover, Aspose.Total for C++ also comes with a range of other features that can help you with document manipulation and conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}